shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Exercise 5: Linux Commands and Testing Quiz

-One of the main point of these assignments is to familiarize you with the Linux command line interface and introduce you to the [testing mechanism](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/README.md#testing-assignments) (instructions in the Labs directory README).<br/>
+One of the main point of these assignments is to familiarize you with the Linux command line interface (refer to the [Lab 01 Lecture Notes on Linux](#lecture-notes)) and introduce you to the [testing mechanism](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/README.md#testing-assignments) (instructions in the Labs directory README).<br/>

 Make sure you understand how to:
 * navigate the Linux file system